DevoOverkill9/the-watcher/README.md

 See! that wasn't so hard! now you have the victim without doing any efforts.

-if you liked that we will happy to rate this tool to encourge me for making additional options and more.
+if you liked that we will be happy to rate this tool to encourge us for making additional options and more.

 # Enjoy